Skip to Content

 Can I use a different type of noodles?

-Traditionally it is made with wheat noodles, I tend to use some form of egg noodle.
+Traditionally, it is made with wheat noodles; I like to use udon noodles, but any form of egg noodle works really well, too.

 Why do you pre-soak straight-to-wok noodles?